Forte-Web-Designs/NewWebsite/DESKTOP_PERFORMANCE_OPTIMIZATION_RESULTS.md

 # 🚀 Desktop Performance Optimization Results

 ## Overview
 Comprehensive desktop performance optimization for Forte Web Designs website targeting PageSpeed Insights improvements.
+All major optimization goals h**Growth:** +125% revenue in 8 months
+**Challenge:** Luxora Home's site was technically flawless, but they were losing customers to larger, established competitors.
+**Solution:** Leveraged advanced competitive intelligence and strategic brand positioning to target commercial-intent keywords and optimize product landing pages.
-All major optimization goals have been achieved with measurable performance gains.
+**Results:** Outranked three major retail competitors for high-converting keywords, resulting in a 125% increase in online revenue and a surge in new customer acquisition.been achieved with measurable performance gains.

 ---